remc0r/instagram_simple_post/README.md

 ```
 # Notes from author

-If you don't want to use Filestack storage function, you can delete the lines blocks of the upload and give direct media's URLs in the function call
+If you don't want to use Filestack storage function, you need to set the 'upload' parameter to False and give direct media's URLs in the function call